Josequintas96/Solitary-game/README.md

 # Solitary-game
 Game of solitary make on Python using pygame Library.

-A simmple game of solitary made using pygame; compose of main game file "game_A" along with 3 class objects, Solitary, Deck an Card; and sommee extra files to control immage and keep track of movements.
+A simple game of solitary made using pygame; compose of main game file "game_A" along with 3 class objects, Solitary, Deck an Card; and sommee extra files to control immage and keep track of movements.

 <img width="350" heigth="350" alt="solitary-screen" src="https://user-images.githubusercontent.com/44034603/171268759-c6d21b84-f26b-4e69-bc9c-f1a7c7101a8f.png">